The variety of boating destinations in Ontario is breathtaking! Whatever type of boating you choose, Ontario has

 Boats bring family and friends together, or they can take you away from the entire world.

-A power boat lets you travel to some spectacular destinations, but the real joy is in the journey.
+A powerboat lets you travel to some spectacular destinations, but the real joy is in the journey.
 Out on the water, a whole new world of experiences presents themselves to you and your crew.
 The look of exhilaration on a child’s face as they dive into the lake.
 The fiery sweep of a painted sky at sunset over a pristine, private cove.
-The thrill of riding out massive swells in open water of the Great Lakes or surfing the wake behind you.
-This is the magic that awaits you on the lakes, rivers and shores of Ontario.
+The thrill of riding out massive swells in the open water of the Great Lakes or surfing the wake behind you.
+This is the magic that awaits you on the lakes, rivers, and shores of Ontario.

 Powerboats range from personal watercraft to large cruising vessels, ski boats, pontoon boats, and houseboats!
 Determining what boat is right for you and your family depends on where you live and the activities you plan to enjoy.

 Sailing is a fun, safe, and affordable sport for all ages and abilities.
 There are many different ways to get started in sailing and you don’t need to own a boat to enjoy the sport; there are clubs that provide boats and boat owners looking for crew.
 You don’t need to be a member to get started in sailing as most programs are accessible for people who are not members of clubs.